TheWidlarzGroup/react-native-video/examples/README.md

       # for visionOS
       pod install --project-directory=visionos
       ```
-> [!IMPORTANT]
-> You will need to hit it twice, because expo-plugin changes are not applied in the first run.
+      ⚠️ You will need to hit it twice, because expo-plugin changes are not applied in the first run.
-> [!TIP]
-> Make sure you've already downloaded the visionOS simulator on which you want to launch the app.

       Now you are ready to run the App.
 (Flag `--interactive` is optional, but it is recommended as it allows you to choose the device you want to run the app on.
 Select `BareExample` scheme)
       ```bash